shivk-1/traces-insight/README.md

 # trace-insight

 `trace-insight` is a small Python CLI for turning AI coding workflow traces into useful engineering feedback.
-It reads a simplified local JSON trace, summarizes what happened, highlights inefficient loops, and recommends how to improve the next run.
+It reads a simplified local JSON trace, summarizes what happened, highlights inefficient loops, and recommends how to improve for the next run.

 This project does not use the real Traces API.
 It is a local companion-style prototype that works with `sample_trace.json` or any compatible JSON file.